Linlab-slu/TSSr/README.md

         # 14894:  chrI 227276      -  3.354129  6.105609
         # 14895:  chrI 227310      -  0.000000  2.035203

-  Similar to the raw read counts, the normalized and filtered (processed) TSS matrix can be exported to delimited text file with "exportTSStable" function or bedGraph/BigWig files with "exportTSStoBedgraph" function. bedGraph/BigWig files can be visualized in the UCSC Genome Browser or Integrative Genomics Viewer (IGV) or Genome Browser at YeasTSS.org for selected yeast species.
+  Similar to the raw read counts, the normalized and filtered (processed) TSS matrix can be exported to the delimited text file "ALL.samples.TSS.processed.txt" with "exportTSStable" or to bedGraph/BigWig files with "exportTSStoBedgraph". bedGraph/BigWig files can be visualized in the UCSC Genome Browser or Integrative Genomics Viewer (IGV) or Genome Browser at YeasTSS.org for selected yeast species.
 ```
 exportTSStable(myTSSr, data = "processed")
 exportTSStoBedgraph(myTSSr, data = "processed", format = "bedGraph")